Our mission is to bring equitable school rankings to all families in the US.

 In the end, by using our system, people will be able to live in more affordable communities, be closer to work, and with more time to spend with their families.
 If a working parent can

 spend an extra hour a day with their children, this

 overcomes the incremental difference between any two schools.

-Imagine finding a home that fits within your budget but also provides your children with an amazing education.
-It’s no longer just a great elementary school, but a bright future.
+Imagine finding a home that fits your budget and provides your children with an outstanding education.
+It’s no longer just a great elementary school but a bright future.

 Imagine what happens when parents and local businesses see the value in their neighborhood public schools and continue to support their growth and their students’ futures.

 Informationally, we also publish a diversity score based on the number of races that comprise at least 10% of the student population at each school.
 The max score is 40 points, which means four races are represented by at least 10%, or three are represented by at least 20% of the student population.